How Much Does Garden Decking Cost?

 FAQs

-Q: How much decking do I need?
+Q: How many decking boards do I need?

 A: The number of decking boards you’ll need will depend on the size of the area you wish to cover.
 You can utilise a decking calculator to figure this out as well as to calculate various other details such as how many joists and posts your decking will require.